Demmythetechie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-task 4: This program returns a string when a character from accept matches s task 5: This program returns a string pointer if needle matches haystack. task 7: This program prints the sum of two diagonal of a square matrix
+task 4: This program returns a string when a character from accept matches s task 5: This program returns a string pointer if needle matches haystack. task 7: This program prints the sum of two diagonal of a square matrix task 8: This program copys the string in (to) to s.